 Tell us what you particularly liked about the product

-Above the consistent data, the simplicity for the user is the best thing about this power meter.
+The simplicity for the user is the best thing about this power meter.

 Tell us what you particularly disliked about the product